World Environment Day is June 05 every year

 Smog envelops the banks of the Songhua river in China's Jilin province.
 The air quality index reaches 260 indicating increasingly high content of coal tar and carbon monoxide.
 Jilin province is home to over 28,000,000 people.

-Sun worshippers go sunbathing at a Dauphin Island beach in Alabama - America.
-In order to "enjoy" their outing, these southerners need to protect themselves from the increasing threat of crude washing up on their beach.
+Sun worshippers go sunbathing at a Dauphin Island beach in Alabama - United States.
+In order to "enjoy" their outing, these southerners need to protect themselves from the increasing threat of crude oil washing up on their beach.
 Hence, they've installed hay and straw bales to keep the oil away from their recliners.
 Proof positive that it doesn't take a lot to turn some people on.

 An offshore drilling platform shown here at sunset in the Gulf of Mexico just off the coast of California.
 Many Americans agree something's wrong with this picture.